Convex-Dev/design/papers/convex-whitepaper.md

 E oxooo  o           o
 ```

 With this information, all Peers are aware of a new Ordering.
-They validate that this is compatible with the previous consensus, and because it is a simple, non-conflicting extension of `o` (just one new Block appended) they automatically adopt it as their own proposed Ordering (the diagonal of the matrix).
+They validate that this is consistent with the previous Consensus Ordering `o`, and because it is a simple, non-conflicting extension of `o` (just one new Block appended) they automatically adopt it as their own proposed Ordering (the diagonal of the matrix).

 ```
   ABCDE  Consensus   Proposed Consensus